Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 1. Run the game once into the main menu before installing MGE XE.

 2. [Download MGE XE](https://www.nexusmods.com/morrowind/mods/41102)
-     - *Note: Download the MGE XE Manual Install (skip on the MGE XE Installer).*
+     - *Note: Download the ***MGE XE Manual Install*** (skip on the MGE XE Installer).*

 3. Extract the zip to your ```Morrowind``` root folder (the folder with Morrowind.exe in it).
 When asked to overwrite files, click *Yes*.

+4. Set the MGEXEgui.exe to run as an administrator.
+ *Instructions: right-click on the MGEXEgui.exe (in you Morrowind root folder) to view the contextual menu.
+Then, click or tap on Properties.
+In the Properties window, go to the Compatibility tab.
+At the bottom of the window, check the box that says "Run this program as an administrator" and then click or tap on Apply or OK.*

-4. Before we are going to set up MGE XE, we want to run the ***MWSE-Update.exe*** we just copied.
+5. Before we are going to set up MGE XE, we want to run the ***MWSE-Update.exe*** we just copied.
      - *Note: Doing this will ensure we are running the latest nightly build of MWSE 2.1 (Morrowind Script Extender Lua) which we need for some of the mods later on in this guide.
 MWSE adds new functionality to the scripting language of Morrowind, allowing for new features to be implemented into the game.
 MWSE 2.1 is actively maintained, so it is recommended to do this now and then, especially when you use more MWSE mods.*

 ## Step 1.7 Some minor essential mods